dancer1325/grafana/docs/sources/panels-visualizations/visualizations/_index.md

 ### Big numbers & stats

-A [stat](ref:stat) shows one large stat value with an optional graph sparkline.
-You can control the background or value color using thresholds or color scales.
+A [stat](ref:stat) shows one large stat value with an optional graph sparkline
+* You can control the background or value color using thresholds or color scales.

 {{< figure src="/static/img/docs/v66/stat_panel_dark3.png" max-width="1025px" caption="Stat" >}}

 ### Gauge

-If you want to present a value as it relates to a min and max value you have two options.
-First a standard radial [gauge](ref:gauge) shown below.
+If you want to present a value as it relates to a min and max value you have two options
+* First a standard radial [gauge](ref:gauge) shown below.

 {{< figure src="/static/img/docs/v66/gauge_panel_cover.png" max-width="700px" alt="A gauge visualization" >}}